buzzie71/ClaimTag/README.md

 ===

 Known issues and feature requests:
-* Prize item is not dispensed when the original item stack used for `/setprize` is combined with another or split up.
+* Prize item is not dispensed when the original item stack used to set the prize on the command runner is combined with another or split up.
+(This can be mitigated by having the prize be set by someone else.)
+* A player's tagging status will sometimes desync with the config, eg. when a runner is removed and then re-added after tagging.  (`/ct clearmeta <player>` will clear metadata on a player so tagging status can be drawn straight from the config, but it is not the most elegant fix.
+Care during setup will mitigate this.)

 0.0.7:
 * Fixed configuration booleans not actually being saved to file on server shutdown or `/ct save`.